YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 ## 7. WAY OF WORKING
 This section describes the way of working within a team working on the issue-tracker project.
-The work on the issue-tracker project is conducted by using the Scrum methodology, thus the Scrum
+The work on the issue-tracker project is conducted by using the Scrum methodology, thus the ScruM

 ### 7.1.
 Definition of Done
 Each issue must have a tangible artifact.
-An issue without tangible artifact is a thought thrown in the air.
+An issue without tangible artifact is a tought thrown in the air.
 The DoD must be iterated and updated during each Sprint Review.

 ### 7.2.
 E-mail communication
-Do not use e-mail communication for code style, testing, developing etc. Issues which could be achieved with the code review interface of the source code management system.
+Do not use e-mail communiction for code style, testing, developing etc. Issues which could be achieved witht the code review intervace of the source code management system.
 Before writing an e-mail think first could you find a way to avoid writing it at all.
 Do not expect answer of your e-mail within 2 hours.
 Use e-mail when you have to get an written evidence on agreed matters, which might cause later on discussions.